About R&D Today

 Professor Rick Mitchell (Treasurer) – Visiting Professor of Innovation Management, Cranfield University

 Dr Steve Bone – R&D Today sub-committee lead and Founder Director, nu Angle Ltd., Cambridge

-Professor Saeema Ahmed-Kristensen – Dyson School of Design Engineering, Imperial College London
+Professor Saeema Ahmed-Kristensen – Head of Programme, Design Products, at the Royal College of Arts, London

 Hugh Cameron – Senior Research Fellow, Manchester Business School (retired)